-The word “prophet” is translated from a Greek word “prophetes” and it means to speak.
-In the context of Christianity and this lesson it is one who speaks divinely inspired revelations (messages).
+The word “prophet” is translated from the Greek word “prophetes” and it means to speak.
+In the context of Christianity and this lesson, it is one who speaks divinely inspired revelations (messages).
 The Tyndale Bible Dictionary defines a prophet as “a man or woman chosen by God to speak for him and to foretell events in the divine plan.”
-A prophet is therefore a spokesperson for God.
+A prophet is, therefore, a spokesperson for God.

-The word evangelist comes from a Greek word “euaggelistes”, which means a bringer of good tidings (news).
-In context of Christianity an evangelist is one who announces, proclaims, or preaches the gospel of Jesus Christ.
+The word evangelist comes from the Greek word “euaggelistes”, which means a bringer of good tidings (news).
+In the context of Christianity, an evangelist is one who announces, proclaims, or preaches the gospel of Jesus Christ.

 Pastors and Teachers

 The word “pastor” literally means shepherd.
 A shepherd is someone who cares for sheep and provides protection for the sheep.
 The Bible reveals that Jesus is the good shepherd who gave his life for the sheep (John 10:11).
 A pastor then is someone who feeds, protects, and guides a flock of God’s people.